Antoine François Eugène Merlin: Early life and career

 Antoine François Eugène Merlin was born in Douai on 27 December 1778, the son of lawyer and politician Philippe-Antoine Merlin de Douai and Jeanne Brigitte Dumouceaux.
 He first entered military service in 1793 aged 14, attached to the staff of General Cambray during the war in the Vendée.
 On 30 October 1795, he joined the 7th Chasseurs a Cheval as a Second Lieutenant, became aide-de-camp to General Songis on 10 December 1795, and spent the next two years serving in the Army of the North.

 In 1798, Merlin took part in the French invasion of Egypt, acting as an aide-de-camp to General Bonaparte.
 He fought at the battle of the Pyramids, the capture of Katieh (where he was provisionally promoted to Lieutenant), the sieges of Jaffa and Acre, and the battle of Abukir.
 He returned to France with his commander in 1799.

-His promotion confirmed by the Directory on 19 October 1799, Merlin was further promoted to captain in the 1st Chasseurs a Cheval on 26 March 1800.
+His promotion confirmed by the Directory on 19 October 1799, Merlin was further promoted to captain in the 1st Chasseurs à Cheval on 26 March 1800.
 Serving first in the Army of the Reserve and then the Army of Italy, he became aide-de-camp to General Dupont and fought at Marengo.
 He was promoted to Chef d'escadron on 20 January 1801, transferred to the 14th Cavalry on 19 November, and then to the 4th Hussars on 3 August 1803.
 He served in Hanover from 1803 to 1805.

 Merlin was made a Knight of the Legion of Honour on 14 June 1804.